Imaginativeone-JavaScript/Nate-Taylor-Functional-Programming/Section-02-Notes.md

 - [ ] 02 What is Functional Programming?
   - [ ] Bob and Alice
   - [ ] Slow loading and build
+  - [ ] What is Functional Programming?
+  - [ ] Why Use Functional Programming?
+    - Sibling of OOP, Declarative Paradigm
+- [ ] 03 Declare What You Mean